serpenscaput/wl9/Officer-Michael John (OMJ)/The Coming of Death 2 - The Hard Action/The Coming of Death 2 - The Hard Action - Readme1.txt

 3.1:Contant with Me

-You write if you have asks,problems to Me (catekoprotokol@gmail.com) e-mail.
+You write if you have asks,problems to Me (catekoprotokol (at) gmail.com) e-mail.
 Thanks.

 - Officer-Michael John